-In general, you use the arrow keys to highlight items, press $\langle Enter \rangle$ to select, use the $\langle PgUp \rangle$ and $\langle PgDn \rangle$ keys to change entries, press $\langle F1 \rangle$ for help and press $\langle Esc \rangle$ to quit.
+In general, you use the arrow keys to highlight items, press <Enter> to select, use the <PgUp> and <PgDn> keys to change entries, press <Fl> for help and press <Esc> to quit.
 The following table provides more detail about how to navigate in the Setup program by using the keyboard.

-Keystroke Function

-Up arrow Move to previous item

-Down arrow Move to next item

-Left arrow Move to the item on the left (menu bar)

-Right arrow Move to the item on the right (menubar)

-Move Enter Move to the item you desired

-PgUp key Increase the numeric value or make changes

-PgDn key Decrease the numeric value or make changes

-+ Key Increase the numeric value or make changes

-- Key Decrease the numeric value or make changes

-Esc key Main Menu - Quit and not save changes into CMOS Status Page Setup Menu and Option Page Setup Menu - Exit Current page and return to Main Menu

-F1 key General help on Setup navigation keys

-F5 key Load previous values from CMOS

-F7 key Load the optimized defaults

-F10 key Save all the CMOS changes and exit
+Keystroke Function Up arrow Move to previous item Downarrow Move to next item Left arrow Move to the item on the left (menu bar) Right arrow Move to the item on the right (menu bar) Esc Main Menu: Quit without saving changes Submenus: Exit Current page to the next higher level menu Move Enter Move to the item you desired PgUp key Increase the numeric value or make changes PgDnkey Decrease the numeric value or make changes + Key Increase the numeric value or make changes - Key Decrease the numeric value or make changes F1 key General help on Setup navigation keys F5 key Load previous values from CMOS F6 key Load the fail-safe defaults from BIOS default table F7 key Load the optimized defaults F10 key Save all the CMOS changes and exit

-1 Main Menu
+Main Menu